pagefaultgames/pokerogue/docs/enemy-ai.md

   $\text{TS}=-\text{TBS}=13$

-  This move is neutral against Dachsbun and isn't boosted by STAB from Excadrill, so the final score for this move is **13**.
+  This move is neutral against Dachsbun and isn't boosted by STAB from Excadrill, so we don't need to apply any extra multipliers.
+The final score for this move is **13**.

 We now have a sorted move pool in decreasing order of move scores:
 1. Iron Head (**75**)